mdn102/blackjack-game/README.md

     * Rule button for review the rule of game.
 Can be close by click any location in window of close symbol ([X]) .

   ### Ice-bucket:

     1. Refactoring code DRY.
-    2. Adding more players, also human play with computer.
+    2. Add-in more players, also human play with computer.
-    3. Addin more rule and level.
+    3. Add-in more rule and upgrade level.
-    4. Analyze the chance of win.
+    4. Implement game able to play in multi mode: latop, mobile, tablet.
-    5. Create the player database such as: personal info, storage score, and upgrade game able to play online.
+    5. Create the player database such as: personal info, storage score.
+    6. Upgrade game able to play online.
+    7. Analyze the chance of win.

 My code using some reference sources below:

  ### Cite: